NEUROIMAGING / COMPUTED TOMOGRAPHY

 Computed tomography (CT) in stroke diagnosis

-- computed tomography (CT) is essential for managing patients with acute neurological deficits
+- computed tomography (CT) is essential in the management of patients with acute neurological deficits

 CT stroke protocol

-- is it an acute ischemic stroke (AIS), intracranial bleeding, or another obvious medical condition (tumor, head trauma, etc.)?
+- is there an acute ischemic stroke (AIS), intracranial bleeding, or another obvious medical condition (tumor, contusion, etc.)?

-- is there any arterial or venous occlusion/stenosis?
+- is there any arterial or venous occlusion/stenosis present?

-- what is the extent of the occlusion?
+- what is the degree of stenosis or extent of the occlusion?

-- what is the actual status of the collateral circulation in case of occlusion?
+- what is the current status of the collateral circulation in the presence of an occlusion?

 - can recanalization therapy save the affected area?